Mohammed1994Mosleh/data-structures-and-algorithms/Graph/README.md

 ## Challenge

 - Implement your own Graph.
 The graph should be represented as an adjacency list, and should include the required methods.
+- Write method to traverse graph using breadth first algorithim.

 ## Approach & Efficiency